AnastasiiaZurian/Anastasiia-Zurian/README.md

 ### Hey, my name is Anastasiia 👋

-I work as a ** Data & Marketing Analytics Analyst** with experience in data visualization and dashboard development.
+I work as a **Data & Marketing Analytics Analyst** with experience in data visualization and dashboard development.
 I have a background in marketing and have built expertise in SQL, Power BI, and data analysis.

 My goal is to help businesses make smarter decisions through data — turning raw numbers into clear insights that drive results.

-📊 Power BI Dashboards — Membership Economics, Executive Marketing & Loyalty
-🔗 Connect with me on LinkedIn — [linkedin.com/in/твой-профиль](https://linkedin.com/in/)
+🔗 Connect with me on LinkedIn — [linkedin.com/in/твой-профиль](www.linkedin.com/in/anastasiia-zurian)
 📍 Based in Vancouver, BC
 📬 Open to data analyst & marketing analytics roles